MetadataWorks/MDWProfiler/README.md

 # Excel Files

-This profiler reads an Excel data file.
-Each worksheet is treated as a data class.
+This profiler reads Excel data files.
+Each worksheet in an Excel file is treated as a data class.
 The resulting profile will be written to a profile path or directory in JSON format.

 ## Required Repo Files